alisalmabadi/php-phonebook/README.md

 A step by step series of examples that tell you how to get a development env running

 ```
-1- According to the previouse step you must have installed any software for launching php projects
+1- According to the previous step you must have installed any software for launching php projects
 ```

 ```